vegai/chaos/README.md

 If the master key file can be protected well enough, it might be quite secure.
 Unfortunately, protecting single files from all intrusions on a typical desktop is nearly impossible.

-Passwords are xsalsa20 hashes, generated from a metadata title, the master key and a salt, both of which are kept unencrypted in ~/.chaos/
+Passwords are xsalsa20 hashes, generated from a generated meat, the master key and a salt, all of which are kept unencrypted in ~/.chaos/

 It might be more secure than storing your passwords in a plain text file.
 It's quite a lot more secure